ravisojitra/testera/README.md

 You can find the source HTML file in the `public` folder of the generated project.
 You may edit the `<title>` tag in it to change the title from “React App” to anything else.

-Note that normally you wouldn’t edit files in the `public` folder very often.
+Note, that normally you wouldn’t edit files in the `public` folder very often.
 For example, adding a stylesheet is done without touching the HTML.

 If you need to dynamically update the page title based on the content, you can use the browser [`document.title`](https://developer.mozilla.org/en-US/docs/Web/API/Document/title) API.
 For more complex scenarios when you want to change the title from React components, you can use [React Helmet](https://github.com/nfl/react-helmet), a third party library.